sagefy/sagefy/docs/pages/data_structure.md

 - **Application** (Projects)
     - Individual, collaborative, or team.
     - Basic layout:
-        - **Propose**: Provide the learner with a description of the task.
+        - **Accept**: Provide the learner with a description of the task.
         - **Assess**: Assess the learner's understanding of the task.
-        - **Plan**: Ask the learner to evaluate the task, break it into parts, and form a plan.
+        - **Plan**: Ask the learner to evaluate and analyze the task, break it into parts, and form a plan.
-        - **Action**: Have learner implement their plan.
+        - **Act**: Have learner implement their plan.
-        - **Review**: Have the learner evaluate other's work on the same task.
+        - **Peer Review**: Have the learner evaluate other's work on the same task.
-        - **Result**: Invite learner to review own work against peer reviews.
+        - **Self Review**: Invite learner to review evaluations of the learner's work.
-        - **Reflect**: Invite learner to reflection on project experience and discuss and rate application project quality.
+        - **Reflect**: Invite learner to reflection on project experience; discuss and rate application project quality.
     - Not all steps are required.
-    - Proposal, analysis, evaluation, review, and reflection can all use practice question formats.
+    - Assess, plan, act, peer review, and reflect can all use practice question formats.
     - Action can also use practice question formats.
     - Rubrics system: provide a systematic means of evaluation.
     - Encourage creation of both short and longer application projects.
-(10 minutes - 2-3 hours)
+(10 minutes to 3 hours)
+    - Language and geographically tagged.
 - **Relationships**
     - Prerequisites
         - Can list components or modules that are required before addressing component
         - Prefer specificity in prerequisites over shotgun approaches: what does the learner really need to know to begin this specific component?
-        - AND and OR operators on prerequisites?

 Integrations
 ------------